-We purchase automobile contracts with the intention of financing them on a long-term basis through securitizations.
-Securitizations are transactions in which we sell a specified pool of contracts to a special purpose subsidiary of ours.
+We originate automobile contracts with the intention of financing them on a long-term basis through securitizations.
+Securitizations are transactions in which we sell a specified pool of automobile contracts to a special purpose subsidiary of ours.
 The subsidiary in turn issues (or contributes to a trust that issues) asset-backed securities, which are purchased by institutional investors.
-Since 1994, we have completed 68 term securitizations of approximately \$10.2 billion in contracts.
+Since 1994, we have completed 72 term securitizations of approximately \$11.4 billion in automobile contracts.
 We depend upon the availability of short-term warehouse credit facilities as interim financing for our contract purchases prior to the time we pool those contracts for a securitization.
-From February 2011 through October 2015 we maintained two \$100 million revolving warehouse credit facilities.
-In November 2015 we added a third \$100 million facility.
+As of December 31, 2016 we have three such short-term warehouse facilities, each with a maximum borrowing amount of \$100 million.